 the whites start to set and are lifting up and down, break the

 yolks.
-Then sprinkle with Annie’s Mixed Herbs and a generous
+Then sprinkle with Annie’s mixed herbs and a generous

 grinding of pepper.
 Lower the heat and cover.